Central Collegiate Hockey Association: Revival

 On June 28, 2019, seven schools from the ten-member WCHA began the process of withdrawing from the conference, with the intent of forming a new conference for the 2021–22 season.
 These seven schools were Bemidji State, Bowling Green (who had retained the rights to the CCHA name), Ferris State, Lake Superior State, Michigan Tech, Minnesota State and Northern Michigan.
 The seven schools cited a more compact geographic footprint as one reason for the move; the remaining three WCHA members, Alabama-Huntsville, Alaska and Alaska–Anchorage, all geographic outliers in the WCHA, were notably absent.
 On February 18, 2020, these seven schools announced they would begin competing in a new CCHA in 2021–22.
 Later that year, the University of St. Thomas, a former D-III school who had been granted a waiver by the NCAA earlier in the year to transition directly to D-I, was announced to be joining the new CCHA as a member on July 29, 2020, bringing the membership up to an even eight teams.

 Don Lucia, a former head coach at Alaska, Colorado College, and Minnesota, was named as commissioner of the new CCHA on June 17, 2020.
 A new league logo was introduced shortly thereafter.

 On May 17, 2022, Augustana University was announced as the league's ninth member.
-The Vikings will play a partial league schedule in the 2023–24 and 2024–25 seasons before playing a full league schedule in 2025–26.
+They gained full membership in the conference in the 2024–25 season with a partial league schedule.
+The Vikings played with a partial league schedule in the 2023–24 and 2024–25 seasons, then began a full league schedule in the 2025–26 season.

 On May 15, 2024, St. Thomas announced they would leave the league following the 2025–26 season to become the tenth member of the NCHC.
 This will return the league to eight member schools.